zcous/CNS_Cousineau_23/HW5/README.md

 ## Brute Force

-changed to 123456 using passwd
+changed to killer using passwd command. test was too short...